WEBHH/jQuery-3D-transform/README.md

 	// Animate the rotation
 	$('#example').animate({rotate: '30deg'});

-	// Go Crazy
-	$('#example').transform({
-		matrix: [1, 0, 0, 1, 0, 0], //applies a matrix
-		reflect: true, //same as rotate(180deg)
-		reflectX: true, //mirrored upside down
-		reflectXY: true, //same as reflectX + rotate(-90deg)
-		reflectY: true, //mirrored
+	// Animate in 3D or 2D.
+    	// Overrides jQuery .animate() method http://api.jquery.com/animate/
+	$('#example').animate({
+		rotateX: '45deg', //rotates 45 degrees on the X axis
+    		rotateY: '45deg', //rotates 45 degrees on the Y axis
-		rotate: '45deg', //rotates 45 degrees
+    		rotateZ: '45deg', //rotates 45 degrees on the Z axis
+    		translateX: 20px', //moves the transformation 20px on the X axis
+		translateY: '20px', //moves the transformation 20px on the Y axis
+    		translateZ: '20px', //moves the transformation 20px on the Z axis
+        	scaleX: 1.5, //scales by 1.5 on the X axis
+		scaleY: 1.5, //scales by 1.5 on the Y axis
+		scaleZ: 1.5, //scales by 1.5 on the Z axis
 		skew: ['10deg', '10deg'], //skews 10 degrees on the x and y axis
 		skewX: '10deg', //skews 10 degrees on the x axis
 		skewY: '10deg', //skews 10 degrees on the y axis
 		scale: [1.5, 1.5], //scales by 1.5 on the x and y axis
-		scaleX: 1.5, //scales by 1.5 on the x axis
-		scaleY: 1.5, //scales by 1.5 on the y axis
 		translate: ['20px', '20px'], //moves the transformation 20px on the x and y axis
-		translateX: 20px', //moves the transformation 20px on the x axis
-		translateY: '20px', //moves the transformation 20px on the y axis
-		origin: ['20%', '20%']  //changes the transformation origin });
+		origin: ['20%', '20%']  //changes the transformation origin }, 1000);

 	// Properties can be strings or arrays
 	$('#example').css({skew: ['10deg', '10deg']});